Heinz Werner (psychologist): Education

 Werner entered Technische Hochschule, a German technical university, in 1908 with the intention of becoming an engineer.
-A year later, in 1909, Werner realized that this was not desire, and transferred to the University of Vienna with a new plan to become a composer and music historian.
-While at The University, Werner was exposed to a variety of new materials, and found that he was increasingly interested in philosophy and psychology.
-From 1912-1913, Werner published multiple articles, including "A Genetic Table of Conceptual Forms", his first article.
+A year later, in 1909, Werner realized that this was not his desire, and transferred to the University of Vienna with a new plan to become a composer and music historian.
+While at the university, Werner was exposed to a variety of new materials, and found that he was increasingly interested in philosophy and psychology.
+From 1912 to 1913, Werner published multiple articles, including "A Genetic Table of Conceptual Forms", his first article.
 His dissertation was "The Psychology of Esthetic Enjoyment", for which he was awarded a Ph.D. and graduated summa cum laude in 1914.

 Career

-Following graduation, Werner remained at the University as an assistant, working with Sigmund Exner at the University's Institute of Physiology.
-From 1914-1917, following a short-term military service involvement, he conducted research, both at the University of Munich and University of Vienna.
+Following graduation, Werner remained at the university as an assistant, working with Sigmund Exner at the university's Institute of Physiology.
+From 1914 to 1917, following a short-term military service involvement, he conducted research, both at the University of Munich and University of Vienna.
 This research included rhythmic factors in perception and created melodies by children aged 2.5–5 years of age.
-In 1917, he became a Research Assistant to William Stern at the Psychological Institute at Hamburg.
+In 1917, he became a research assistant to William Stern at the Psychological Institute at Hamburg.
 Eventually, in 1921, he was given the position of Privatdozent at University of Hamburg; a position that he remained in for twelve years.